Galapagos - Formalities

 It is possible the Navy will come on board to do an inspection, and check for foreign food, animals, guns and contraband.

 As of January 2014, all yacht arrivals will be subject to an Environmental Risk Assessment.
 These new rules give approval to conduct an interview with the captain on arrival and will include a hull inspection of the boat by a diver from the GNP.
-It is, therefore, advisable to have the hull cleaned prior to leaving your previous port and to do your own hull inspection (if conditions allow) before arrival.
+It is, therefore, advisable to have the hull thoroughly (perhaps professionally) cleaned prior to leaving your previous port and to even have a certificate showing it has been done, if possible.
+Also do your own hull inspection (if conditions allow) before arrival.

 The Immigration office must be visited next.
 It is advisable to use your agent for immigration although the procedures are simple and previously it was possible to do it yourself.
 Some agents will include immigration in their fee.
 It is best to check.